Breakfast Ideas

 2. Pancakes - Who doesn't love pancakes?
 I use a recipe from the blw cookbook for scotch pancakes as they are slightly thicker.
 Simply put 125g of self raising flour in a bowl and make a well.
 Break 1 egg into the well then slowly add 150ml of milk starting in the middle and gradually work in the flour.
 Continue beating until any lumps have disappeared and the consistency is like double cream.
 Fry in some oil or unsalted butter in a very hot non stick frying pan for a few minutes each side.

-4. Toast - Granted toast on its own is pretty boring but just a few ingredients can completely jazz up the humble slice of toast.
+4. Toast & Bagels - Granted toast on its own is pretty boring but just a few ingredients can completely jazz up the humble slice of toast.
 Some of our favourites are mashed banana, mashed avocado, peanut butter and cream cheese with mashed berries.

 6. Crumpets - These are great speedy breakfasts and like toast you don't just need to stick to butter.
 Our favourites include peanut butter or mashed berries.
 Crumpets can be quite high in salt so make sure to look at the nutritional information before buying.